Scalability

 Google Cloud Platform - Pros: can use Python; Cons: App is already heavily integrated with Firebase and not sure I can easily switch to pure Google Cloud.
 Source: about 2 years ago

 AWS Lambda If you're in Azure, your equivalent service is Azure Functions.
 For Google, this is Google Functions (yes, AWS just HAD to be different).
 Regardless of its name, all of these services fulfill the same purpose - a small compute building block to house your business logic code.
-An AWS Lambda function is simply the code you want to run, written in your language of choice (I preference Python, but... - Source: dev.to / about 2 years ago
+An AWS Lambda function is simply the code you want to run, written in your language of choice (I preference Python, but... - Source: dev.to / over 2 years ago

 Cloud Functions provide a lightweight execution environment for code in various languages.
-They are the serverless compute solutions in Google Cloud Platform (GCP) that is similar to AWS Lambda functions in AWS. - Source: dev.to / about 2 years ago
+They are the serverless compute solutions in Google Cloud Platform (GCP) that is similar to AWS Lambda functions in AWS. - Source: dev.to / over 2 years ago

 In conclusion, Functions as a Service is a cloud computing model that allows developers to build and deploy small pieces of code without the need to worry about the underlying infrastructure.
 It is a lightweight and flexible option that can save time and money, and it can automatically scale up or down based on the demand for the function.
 AWS Lambda, Google Cloud Functions, and Cloudflare Workers are some of the... - Source: dev.to / over 2 years ago